 We compared these providers based on their reputations, years in business, depth and breadth of their services, pricing and cost, and consumer reviews around the web.
 Once we identified the companies we believe to be the most trustworthy, we narrowed it down to the best of the best.
 Here are our top picks.

 One of the few bill negotiation companies with a long history, BillCutterz was launched in 2009 by a former mortgage banker, Mindy Niles.
-One of the few companies in the industry with Better Business Bureau accreditation, BillCutterz was recently accredited and holds an A+ rating with only six customer complaints.
-Fourteen consumer reviews on the BBB site garnered BillCutterz a four-star rating overall.
+One of the few companies in the industry with Better Business Bureau accreditation, BillCutterz was accredited in July 2020 and holds an A+ rating with only eight customer complaints.
+Thirteen consumer reviews on the BBB site garnered BillCutterz a four-star rating overall.

 BillCutterz specializes in negotiating and reducing monthly bills for things like utilities, alarm and security systems, satellite radio, and electricity.
 Service typically takes up to 48 hours but is only available if your bill payments are up to date.
 The company works with individuals, businesses, and not-for-profits.